 Why the Sunflower?

-- Sunflowers serve as a symbol of light and hope for the 350 million living with the treatable illness of depression.
+- Sunflowers serve as a symbol of light and hope for the hundreds of millions struggling with mental health issues around the world.

 - Sunflowers grow towards sunlight, with their faces tracking the sun.